nathanhoward25/Latin-101/translation2.md

 Grammatical Questions

-1.What is the grammatical function of Iapetī fīlius prīmus? - "Iapetī fīlius prīmus" is describing Prometheus as the first son of Iapetus.
+1. What is the grammatical function of Iapetī fīlius prīmus? - "Iapetī fīlius prīmus" is describing Prometheus as the first son of Iapetus.

-2.Parse fingēbat and tell me what conjugation it belongs to. - Fingebat is the third-person singular imperfect active indicative of fingō and belongs to the second conjugation.
+2. Parse fingēbat and tell me what conjugation it belongs to. - Fingebat is the third-person singular imperfect active indicative of fingō and belongs to the second conjugation.

-3.What type of adjective is huic, what case is it in, and what word does it agree with? - Huic is the dative feminine singular of hic, haec, hoc meaning "this."
+3. What type of adjective is huic, what case is it in, and what word does it agree with? - Huic is the dative feminine singular of hic, haec, hoc meaning "this."
 Huic agrees with the noun animam.

-4.Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence. - The sentence structure of "omnēs deī dōna eī misērunt" is transitive active.
+4. Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence. - The sentence structure of "omnēs deī dōna eī misērunt" is transitive active.
 Misērunt is the verb, dōna is the direct object, and deī is the indirect object.

-5.Parse data est and indicate what conjugation the verb belongs to. - Data est is the third-person singular perfect passive participle of do and belongs to the first conjugation.
+5. Parse data est and indicate what conjugation the verb belongs to. - Data est is the third-person singular perfect passive participle of do and belongs to the first conjugation.

-6.What type of grammatical construction is ab Iove? - ab Jiove is the agent of the passive verb.
+6. What type of grammatical construction is ab Iove? - ab Jiove is the agent of the passive verb.

 7. What tense is erat and what are the principle parts of the verb it comes from? - Erat is in the imperfect tense and the principle parts of the verb it comes from is sum, esse, fuī, futūrus.

 Translation